-School Council representatives have conducted happiness surveys with our pupils and have compiled a list of things we do to make us happy when we abandon our screens.
+School Council representatives conducted happiness surveys with our pupils and have compiled a list of things we do to make us happy when we abandon our screens.
 Many children have the same experience of not quite knowing what to do when it's time to take a break.

-The team compiled a help sheet for desperate parents or children to help develop both independence and creativity.
-The reps are excited and any contributions of ideas that you may do at home will be welcome.
+The team compiled a help sheet for parents or children to help develop both independence and creativity.

-The document the children will produce will be called the No Screen No Problem List and was on sale during our Summer Fair.
+The document the children produced is called the No Screen No Problem List and was on sale during our Summer Fair.